lanhoang82/Data-Portfolio/README.md

 This portfolio is still a work in progress, so more projects will be coming soon as I expand/deepen my skillset :)

 ## I. Data analysis - using SQL

+Apart from the SQL projects below, I'm currently taking up an 8-week SQL challenge.
+You can check out my progress at my other GitHub repository **[here](https://github.com/lanhoang82/8-Week-SQL-Challenge)**.

 ### 1. HR Analytics - A more advanced SQL Project